CastagnaTM/react_blaster/README.md

 React Blaster is a space-themed point and click target-practice game, styled after classic arcade and retro games.
 As my final project for The Flatiron School, the game relies heavily on manipulation of state, and passing information between components.

+The game is meant to be played on a desktop or laptop, and not mobile.
+It works best in Chrome, but still works well in Safari.

 This game was built using a Rails backend (found here: https://github.com/CastagnaTM/react_blaster_backend), and React frontend.

 All styling and animation was done in CSS, featuring Hover.CSS by Ian Lunn (https://ianlunn.github.io/Hover/) for most buttons in the game.